nealcaren/fightordie/_sources/Volumes/03/01/ezekielism.md

 * I know a woman who is frivolous.
 * I know a white man who led a mob.

-After that persons afflicted with this form of hysteria proceed to ''Ezekielize" and, lo! we learn that:
+After that persons afflicted with this form of hysteria proceed to "Ezekielize" and, lo! we learn that:

 * Negroes steal.
 * Jews cheat.